awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 ## Downloading the Router Configuration File<a name="vif-router-config"></a>

-After you've created the virtual interface, you can download the router configuration file for your router, and then use the appropriate configuration to ensure that you can connect to AWS Direct Connect\.
+After you've created the virtual interface, you can download the router configuration file for your router\.

 **To download a router configuration**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

-1. In the **Virtual Interfaces** pane, select the virtual interface, and then choose **Actions**, **Download Router Configuration**\.
+1. In the **Virtual Interfaces** pane, select the virtual interface and then choose **Actions**, **Download Router Configuration**\.

 1. In the **Download Router Configuration** dialog box, do the following: